 Science

-We want our science lessons to observe, question and investigate through the disciplines of biology, chemistry and physics, rather than accept the facts unchallenged.
-In their time in Early Years the children will learn and experiment the world around them in ‘Understanding the world’, this will provide the base in their curiosity about the world as they progress through into Year 1.
-When entering Year 1 the children will learn about the disciplines of science through the National Curriculum.
+In St. Anne's, we encourage every child to explore the wonderful world that God has made.
+We observe, question, and investigate through the disciplines of biology, chemistry and physics.
+In their time in Early Years, the children will learn and experiment the world around them in ‘Understanding the world’.
+This will provide the base in their curiosity about the world as they progress through KS1 and KS2.

-At St Anne’s, We learn science through the ‘White Rose’ scheme of work, which provides children with a range of practical, enquiry led activities throughout key stages 1 and 2.
+We learn Science through the ‘White Rose’ scheme of work which provides children with a range of practical, enquiry led activities throughout Year 1-Year 6.
 Below is our curriculum map, which shows the sequencing and progression of our science knowledge and skills.

 Working Scientifically

-They learn how to plan investigations, observe and monitor changes, present their results (in tables and charts) and explain their findings; drawing conclusions and suggesting how improvements can be made.
-This encourages children to look closely at things, ask questions and feed their own curiosity.
+They learn how to plan investigations, observe and monitor changes, present their results (in tables and charts) and explain their findings.
+They also learn how to draw conclusions and suggest how improvements can be made.
+This encourages children to look closely at things, ask questions, and feed their own curiosity.

 To show how water travels through plants, take a stick of celery and place it in a container of water containing a few drops of food colouring.
 Leave it overnight.
 The coloured water will travel up the stem to the leaves at the top.
 If you cut the stick, you will see little dots of colour all the way through.
 This shows the transportation of water through the plant.